 The CARES Act extends some unemployment benefits to those who are self-employed – plus deferred tax, student loans and mortgage payments.

-“The centerpiece of the government’s economic response to the pandemic is the CARES Act, which specifically includes sole proprietors, independent contractors and self-employed people,” says Jon Bacon, associate wealth advisor at Harris Financial Advisors in Torrance, California.
+“The centerpiece of the government’s economic response to the pandemic is the CARES Act, which specifically includes sole proprietors, independent contractors and self-employed people,” Jon Bacon, associate wealth advisor at Harris Financial Advisors in Torrance, California, said earlier this year.

-This act includes some wide-ranging provisions designed to protect business owners.
-These tips can help you manage your finances and credit wisely as you navigate the economic uncertainty surrounding COVID-19.
+Though some aspects of the CARES Act have expired, Congress is negotiating a second stimulus package that will likely contain similar benefits.
+If you are self-employed, these tips can help you manage your finances and credit wisely as you navigate the economic uncertainty surrounding COVID-19.

 Financial strategies for the self-employed